isedwards/kb/web_servers/letsencrypt.md

     sudo certbot --nginx  # follow online prompts

-These days, certbot automatically adds a cron entry: `/etc/cron.d/certbot`

 HTTP has to be enabled for certbot to confirm ownership of the domain.
 During the setup you can choose to redirect all http requests to https.

+IMPORTANT NOTES:
+ - Your certificate and chain will be saved at:
+   /etc/letsencrypt/live/sub.domain.com/fullchain.pem
+   Your key file will been saved at:
+   /etc/letsencrypt/live/sub.domain.com/privkey.pem
+- The expirary date for the certificate will be given.
+To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
+To non-interactively renew *all* of your certificates, run "certbot renew"

+**These days, certbot automatically adds a cron entry: `/etc/cron.d/certbot`**